nhonvo/Blog/_posts/2024-3-1-mongo-with-csharp.md

 ---

-## Querying a MongoDB Collection in C# Applications
+## Querying a MongoDB Collection in Csharp Applications

-Review the following code, which demonstrates how to query documents in MongoDB with C#.
+Review the following code, which demonstrates how to query documents in MongoDB with Csharp.

 ### Find a Document with `FirstOrDefault`